BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/correction/corrige.md

 #### TRUE/FALSE

-**We are always located somewhere in the file system** True
+**We are always located somewhere in the file system**

+           True
-**It is possible to be located in more than one place at once** False
+**It is possible to be located in more than one place at once**

+          False
-**You can choose multiple options after a command** True
+**You can choose multiple options after a command**

+          True
-**Changing one directory at a time is the same as providing the full path to the final destination** True
+**Changing one directory at a time is the same as providing the full path to the final destination**

+          True
 **Environmental variables are preceded by $**

           True (in most cases)

-**Good naming conventions of files include special characters** False
+**Good naming conventions of files include special characters**

+          False

 #### Exercises

+**Exercise 1**

 **Exercise : Renaming files**

           No: this would create a file with the correct name but would not remove the incorrectly named file
           Yes: this would rename the file!
           No, the . indicates where to move the file but does not provide a new name.
           No, the . indicates where to copy the file but does not provide a new name.

 **Exercise : Moving and copying**

           No: proteins-saved.dat is located at /Users/jamie
           Yes!
           No: proteins.dat is located at /Users/jamie/data/recombine
           No, proteins-saved.dat is located at /Users/jamie

 **Exercise : Copy with multiple filenames**

           When given multiple filenames followed by a directory all the files are copied into the directory.
           When give multiple filenames with no directory, cp throws an error:
           cp: target morse.txt is not a directory

 **Exercise : List filenames matching a pattern**

           No: This will give ethane.pdb methane.pdb octane.pdb pentane.pdb
           No: this will give octane.pdb pentane.pdb
           Yes!
           No: This only shows file starting with ethane